-Incoming master's students who do not have a prior degree in geography at the bachelor's level must complete a course in (1) physical geography (2) human geography (3) quantitative methods, and (4) geospatial technology (e.g., introductory cartography, GIS, remote sensing).
+- under this requirement include, but are not limited to, GEO 490, 492, 495, 890, and 892.
+The exception is when these course numbers are used for new courses. - Ph.D. students who do not have a prior degree in geography (either at the bachelor's or master's level) must complete a course in (1) physical geography (2) human geography (3) quantitative methods, and (4) geospatial technology (e.g., introductory cartography, GIS, remote sensing).
 These are known as 'breadth requirements.'
 If these courses were not taken previously, they must be taken while in the degree program at MSU.
-Whether/which deficiencies must be met are at the discretion of the student's Advisor/Guidance Committee Chairperson.